MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/cognitive-services/index.md

 ---
 title: "Adding Intelligence with Cognitive Services"
-description: "Microsoft Cognitive Services are a set of APIs, SDKs, and services available to developers to make their applications more intelligent by adding features such as facial recognition, speech recognition, and language understanding.
-This article provides an introduction to the sample application that demonstrates how to invoke some of the Microsoft Cognitive Service APIs." ms.prod: xamarin ms.assetid: 74121ADB-1322-4C1E-A103-F37257BC7CB0 ms.technology: xamarin-forms
+description: "This article provides an introduction to a sample application that demonstrates how to invoke some of the Microsoft Cognitive Service APIs." ms.prod: xamarin ms.assetid: 74121ADB-1322-4C1E-A103-F37257BC7CB0 ms.technology: xamarin-forms